alessiotrof/SpookyWebGL/README.md

 # SpookyWebGL Project

+### Overview
+This WEBGL project allows users to procedurally generate a cemetery scene with various 3D models placed automatically according to predefined rules and patterns.

+### Features
+- **Procedural Model Placement:** Automatically places gravestones, ghosts and other cemetery-related objects in the scene.
+- **Customizable Parameters:** Users can adjust parameters such as the density of objects, types of models used, and overall layout to create diverse cemetery environments.
+- **Interactive Elements:** Some objects may have interactive elements, such as clickable gravestones that display information or allow for additional interactions.
+- **Dynamic Rendering:** As objects are placed, the scene updates in real-time to reflect changes, ensuring an immersive and responsive experience.

 ## Objective
 Develop a "3D-WebApp" using WebGL (HTML5, CSS, and WebGL context), JavaScript, and GLSL, for the Chrome browser.
 This is an individual exam project.
 Collaboration is allowed during the design phase, but not during development.